 Choose the name for the new Team field that will be added to your Jira Issue Screens.
 This will be used to assign tickets on a team level both in ActivityTimeline and in Advanced Roadmaps:

 Lastly, we need to add this new field to Advanced Roadmaps, so go to Plans -> Fields -> Manage Custom Fields:

 Now you have fully integrated Jira Advanced Roadmaps & ActivityTimeline, where any change in one app will result in the same change in the other one:

 You can now properly see the resource utilization & available capacity in ActivityTimeline based on your project plans in Jira Advanced Roadmaps.
-Learn more about Jira resource management and manage your teams effortlessly!
+Learn more about Jira resource management and manage your team’s resources effortlessly!